richjames0/introduction-to-pyspark/README.md

     - Examples
         - `Failed to start database 'metastore_db' with class loader org.apache.spark.sql.hive.client.IsolatedClientLoader`
         - `You must build Spark with Hive.
 Export 'SPARK_HIVE=true' and run build/sbt assembly", Py4JJavaError(u'An error occurred while calling None.org.apache.spark.sql.hive.HiveContext.\n', JavaObject id=o23)`
-        - `16/06/14 14:46:20 INFO latency: StatusCode=[404], Exception=[com.amazonaws.services.s3.model.AmazonS3Exception: Not Found (Service: Amazon S3; Status Code: 404; Error Code: 404 Not Found; Request ID: 334AFFEECBCB0CC9), S3 Extended Request ID:   B5PXAtFnURZj49EtCdhGog2ciUoIOCblYa8dQ9GOL4w4SCdgL3/hA+M4jdR3S7X6wTsLqZPlxmU=], ServiceName=[Amazon S3], AWSErrorCode=[404 Not Found], AWSRequestID=[334AFFEECBCB0CC9],`
+        - `16/06/14 14:46:20 INFO latency: StatusCode=[404], Exception=[com.amazonaws.services.s3.model.AmazonS3Exception: Not Found (Service: Amazon S3; Status Code: 404; Error Code: 404 Not Found; Request ID: 334AFFEECBCB0CC9)`
         - `java.lang.IllegalArgumentException: Invalid S3 URI: hostname does not appear to be a valid S3 endpoint:`
     - In some cases these aren't errors at all.
 In others they're masking the real errors - look elsewhere in the console / log
-- For my use-cases, `HiveContext` is less stable than `SQLContext` (though community generally recommends it)
+- For some (e.g. running locally and disconnected) use-cases, `HiveContext` is less stable than `SQLContext` (though community generally recommends the former)
 - Distributing Python files to the workers
     - `--py-files` seems not always to work as expected
     - Packaging files and installing on servers (e.g. in bootstrap) seems more reliable